go-iiif/go-iiif/cmd/iiif-server/README.md

   -config-name string
     	The name of your go-iiif config file.
 This value will be ignored if -config-source is 'defaults://'. (default "config.json")
   -config-source string
     	A valid Go Cloud bucket URI where your go-iiif config file is located.
-Optionally, if 'defaults://' is specified then the default config bundled with this package will be used.
+Optionally, if 'defaults://' is specified then the default config bundled with this package will be used. (default "defaults://")
   -example
-    	Add an /example endpoint to the server for testing and demonstration purposes -example-root string
+    	Add an example endpoint (at /) to the server for testing and demonstration purposes.
-    	An explicit path to a folder containing example assets (default "example") -host string
-    	Bind the server to this host.
-THIS FLAG IS DEPRECATED: Please use -server-uri instead.
-  -port int
-    	Bind the server to this port.
-THIS FLAG IS DEPRECATED: Please use -server-uri instead.
-  -protocol string
-    	The protocol for iiif-server server to listen on.
-Valid protocols are: http, lambda.
-THIS FLAG IS DEPRECATED: Please use -server-uri instead.
   -server-uri string
-    	A valid aaronland/go-http-server URI (default "http://localhost:8080")
+    	A registered aaronland/go-http-server.Server URI. (default "http://localhost:8080")
   -verbose
     	Enabled verbose (debug) loggging.
 ```

+## Example

 For example: